AnaTestemitanu/teacher-ai-tool/README.md

 #### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will reload if you make any edits.\
+The page will reload if you make any edits.
 You may also see any lint errors in the console.

 #### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 #### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Key Features

-- **User Registration and Login** - Register yourself with your details, including your Name, Age, Years of Experience, Gender, Main Language, and Slides that you like.
+* **User Registration and Login** \- Register yourself with your details\, including your Name\, Age\, Years of Experience\, Gender\, Main Language\, and Slides that you like\.

-- **Edit Profile** - Customize and update the profile as per your requirement.
+* **Edit Profile** \- Customize and update the profile as per your requirement\.

-- **Create a Class** - Prepare the class content with ease using our auto class generator tool.
+* **Create a Class** \- Prepare the class content with ease using our auto class generator tool\.
 Just need to fill a form with details about your class like:
-    - Name of the class,
+    * Name of the class,
-    - Course Book PDF (optional) or Topic,
+    * Course Book PDF (optional) or Topic,
-    - Level of the class,
+    * Level of the class,
-    - Age of the class,
+    * Age of the class,
-    - Tone of the study material (humor, with analogies),
+    * Tone of the study material (humor, with analogies),
-    - Student group name, and
+    * Student group name, and
-    - Indicate whether you are willing to share the presentation with others.
+    * Indicate whether you are willing to share the presentation with others.

-- **Previous Classes** - Access and review all the classes created in the past.
-Use easy filters to find a class by its name, or by the student group.
+* **Previous Classes** \- Access and review all the classes created in the past\.
+Use easy filters to find a class by its name\, or by the student group\.

-- **Explore & Share Resources** - Discover presentations shared by other teachers.
-A great way to gather different approaches and learn from peers.
+* **Explore & Share Resources** \- Discover presentations shared by other teachers\.
+A great way to gather different approaches and learn from peers\.

 ## Conclusion